So, you want to find a real data entry job from home and you’re wondering if any actually exist?

 But the long answer is a little more complicated.

-I did manage to find 20 companies that are currently looking for remote workers to do data entry.
+I did manage to find 24 companies that are currently looking for remote workers to do data entry jobs.

 These companies do not charge a fee to apply for these jobs.
-Pay is either per piece or per hour.
+Pay is either per output or per hour.

 The Downsides to Data Entry